Enhance the Effectiveness of Your Board, Family Council, and/or Shareholder Assembly

 Define the roles and responsibilities of owners, directors, board chairs, the executive team and the family council

 Improve your board’s effectiveness

-Unite family owners in a long-term commitment to continuity
+Learn how a common vision can unite family owners in a long-term commitment to continuity

-Create clarity and build trust among family owners, directors and top management
+Learn how governance can be used to gain trust among family owners, directors and top management

 Leverage governance as a key competitive advantage of family business

-Gain a global perspective — past participants have come from 34 countries
+Enjoy a global perspective — past participants have come from 34 countries

 The program will focus on the roles of the board chair, independent directors, family council leadership, and non-family top management.
 Successful and innovative models of organizational design will be shared.